A Taste of Ancient Rome (and its province)

 October 14–21, 2019

 How did ancient Rome, a city of a million people, manage to feed itself during the several centuries of the empire?
 And how do discriminating food lovers eat in Rome today?
-Those are the twin themes of our signature tour, a week in an around the Eternal City featuring great meals, private visits, and fascinating encounters.
+Those are the twin themes of our signature tour, a week in and around the Eternal City featuring great meals, private visits, fascinating encounters, and out-of-town day trips.

 Our search begins with an excursion to the important and evocative sites of Portus and Ostia, the once-bustling port cities that received, and stored, the huge shipments of wheat (and wine and olive oil) from Egypt and elsewhere.
 It ends in central Rome where the bread dole was distributed to the urban populace.